 Heroin use accounts for thousands of young deaths a year.
 In 2017, opioid overdose caused more than 3,400 deaths of youth ages 15-24 (National Institute of Drug Abuse).

-How to Keep Your Teen Safe if He’s on Prescription Opioids:
+Prescription Opioids: How to Keep Your Teen Safe

-- If your teen’s doctor is recommending opioids, ask whether you can start out with weaker medication first.
+If your teen’s doctor is recommending opioids, ask whether you can start out with weaker medication first.
 For example, Acetaminophen (found in Tylenol) is usually the first line of defense against pain.
 NSAIDs are also useful for minor aches and pains.
 (Some examples of NSAIDs include naproxen, ibuprofen, and aspirin.)
-Of course, if your doctor feels that your teen needs stronger narcotics, follow professional advice.
+Of course, if your doctor feels that your teen needs stronger narcotics, follow professional advice – and these guidelines:

 - Keep the medication locked up, away from all children and teens.
 Dispense the medication yourself to make sure it is not overused in dose or frequency.